ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/solana/overview.md

 The **Chorus One SDK** simplifies the staking process on the Solana network, providing developers with the tools needed to build, sign, and broadcast staking transactions.

+This guide will walk you through the fundamentals of staking on Solana using the Chorus One SDK.

 {% hint style="info" %}

-### Compatibility Notice
+**Compatibility Notice**

 The methods provided in this documentation are compatible with popular Solana libraries such as `@solana/web3.js`.
 This compatibility ensures that you can seamlessly integrate these methods into your existing Solana projects.

 {% endhint %}

-This guide will walk you through the fundamentals of staking on Solana using the Chorus One SDK.

 ## Setting Up the Staker